 Review and road test of the BMW 330e

-The 330e Plug-in hybrid is the technological flagship of BMW's current 3 Series line-up.
-Now, it has wider appeal.
+The 330e Plug-in hybrid is the technological flagship of BMW's improved 3 Series line-up.
 Jonathan Crouch takes a look.

 Ten Second Review of the BMW 330e

 With BMW's plug-in hybrid petrol/electric 330e model, the conventional 320i variant's 184hp 2.0-litre petrol engine has been matched with an electric motor and a larger battery to create quite a package.
-Now you can have it with the estate body style and xDrive AWD too.
+There's the choice of either a saloon or a Touring estate and both can be specified with an xDrive powertrain.
+And this updated model range gains smarter looks and gets a much more sophisticated cabin.

 Not everyone wanting futuristic engine technology wants their car to also look futuristic.
 To look like BMW's i3 for instance.
 If you're buying from this Bavarian brand and want a petrol/electric powerplant, the 330e Plug-in hybrid offers a more subtle way to go.

-This current 330e Plug-in hybrid took a big step forward over its predecessor, the main difference between the two cars found when it comes to measurement of all-electric driving range.
-This was rated at only 21 miles in the previous generation 3 Series plug-in but in this current 330e design, BMW clams up to 37 miles of zero emissions motoring from a fully-charged set of batteries.
+With this mid-term update, nothing about the engineering of this 330e has changed; but nothing really needed to.
+At its original launch, this 'G20'-era 330e Plug-in hybrid model took a big step forward over its previous generation predecessor, the main difference being the measurement of all-electric driving range.
+This was rated at only 21 miles in the previous generation 3 Series plug-in but in this current 330e design, the addition of a larger 12.0kWh battery increased the range up to 37.3 miles of zero emissions motoring when fully-charged.
 In other words, if you've a pretty typical daily commute, you might never have to fuel up this car to complete it.

 Design and Build

+Otherwise, things are much as before.
+There's reasonably comfortable space for a couple of adults on the rear bench - it'd be a bit of a squash for three.
 And out back?
 Well the 330e saloon's luggage bay measures 375-litres - that's 105-litres down on a conventional four-door 3 Series model.
-This Touring estate 330e derivative has a 410-litre boot, extendable to 1,420-litres - which is 90-litres down on a conventionally-engined 3 Series Touring model.
+The Touring estate 330e derivative has a 410-litre boot, extendable to 1,420-litres - which is 90-litres down on a conventionally-engined 3 Series Touring model.

 Market and Model